Strømsgodset

-Strømsgodset is a former municipality in Vestfold county (from 1964 Buskerud county), Norway, today a part of the city of Drammen.
+Strømsgodset is a former municipality in Vestfold county (from 1964 Buskerud county) in Norway which is today a part of the city of Drammen.

 History

 Strømsgodset was originally a small rural annex to the city parish of Bragernes (Drammen).
-But since this annex belonged to the county of Vestfold, while the city belonged to the county of Buskerud, it had to be established as a formannskapsdistrikt of its own January 1, 1838.
+But since this annex belonged to the county of Vestfold, while the city belonged to the county of Buskerud, it had to be established as a formannskapsdistrikt of its own on 1 January 1838.
 (The law of formannskapsdistrikt also required a division between cities and rural districts.)
-The small size of this formannskapsdistrikt was, however, a problem - and it had to be merged with the larger municipality of Skoger January 1, 1844.
+The small size of this formannskapsdistrikt was, however, a problem - and it had to be merged with the larger municipality of Skoger on 1 January 1844.
 Before the merger Strømsgodset had a population of 731.
-Skoger (with Strømsgodset) was merged with Drammen January 1, 1964 - and it was then transferred from the county of Vestfold to the county of Buskerud.
+Skoger (with Strømsgodset) was merged with Drammen on 1 January 1964 - and it was then transferred from the county of Vestfold to the county of Buskerud.
 Today, Strømsgodset forms the eastern part of the borough of Gulskogen in Drammen.
-Strømsgodset is known mainly for its football team, Strømsgodset IF.
+It is known mainly for its football team, Strømsgodset IF.

 Strømsgodset Church

 The Strømsgodset Church (Strømsgodset kirke) is a wooden church constructed in a rectangular shape, dating from 1843.
 It was designed by the architect Christian H. Grosch.
-The church has a rectangular chapel, nave and chancel have the same width and height.
+The church has a rectangular chapel, nave and chancel have equal width and height.
 On its 100th anniversary in 1943 the church underwent a renovation led by architect Wilhelm Karlsson and headteacher Carsten Lien.
 Norwegian poet, novelist and newspaper editor Per Sivle was buried in the church cemetery.